il8677/secchat/README.md

 # database
 ## message containing sql commands
 The database api makes sure that an sql command in the message wont affect any database.
-This is handled by the sqlite3 library.
+This is handled by the sqlite3 library mprintf call with the %Q format specifier, which quotes any input and escapes any internal quotes, ensuring escape impossible.